 While there‘s no single naming system that applies to every organization, the labeling and indexing of documents and files should be clear and consistent.
 Too-general indexing terms that require users to interpret what documents are contained within a file folder should be avoided.
 Instead, specific dates and categories should be assigned so that no guessing is required.
 It’s important that once a file labeling and indexing system has been chosen, it is then communicated to everyone in all departments.

-A key component of file management is making sure that retention schedules are adhered to, but this is difficult within a busy office setting where there is no dedicated oversight of document retention.
-Retention periods should also be given consideration in the context of file categorization in order to ensure:
+A key component of file management best practices is making sure that document retention schedules are adhered to, but this is difficult within a busy office setting where there is no dedicated oversight of document retention.
+Document retention periods should also be given consideration in the context of file categorization in order to ensure:

 - legal and regulatory compliance